Hi!

 IFS Working Paper 23/28

-Abstract: We analyse the risk of mafia capture of firms operating in the legal economy.
-Specifically, we study the relationship between firm performance and mafia infiltration.
-To overcome possible endogeneity concerns we exploit the abrupt drop in revenues caused by the (unexpected) Covid-19 related closures imposed in Spring 2020 in Italy.
-Our estimates reveal that the induced sudden and significant worsening of affected firms financial conditions increased the likelihood of them being infiltrated by mafia-connected entrepreneurs.
-According to our preferred specification, a 10% drop in revenues leads to a 4.8% increase in the probability of a firm being infiltrated by the mafia compared to the baseline.
-These effects, however, were partly offset by the extraordinary measures put in place by the government to support financially distressed firms.
-Heterogeneity in the effectiveness of the different measures provides indirect evidence that firms are more likely to resort to mafia lending when they face temporary difficulties in repaying their debts.
+Abstract: We analyze the risk of mafia capture of firms operating in the legal economy.
+To overcome possible endogeneity concerns we exploit the abrupt drop in revenues caused by the Covid-19 related closures imposed in Spring 2020 in Italy.
+We find that the induced sudden and significant worsening of affected firms’ financial conditions increased the likelihood of them being infiltrated by mafia-connected entrepreneurs: a 10% drop in revenues leads to a 4.9% increase in the probability of mafia entry.
+We further show that firms are more likely to resort to mafia lending when they face temporary difficulties in repaying their debts.

 Work in Progress